kalcher/pushmenu/README.md

 pushmenu
 =============

-Push notifications from you Mac to your iOS device via Prowl or Boxcar2.
+Push notifications from your Mac to your iOS device via Prowl or Boxcar2.

 pushmenu is a small menu bar application that sends the content of you clipboard as push notification to your iOS device.
 You need to have at least one of the above push message